Sopsy/NorthBoard/README.md

 This is the board software of Northpole.fi, now released under the MIT license.
 See `LICENSE` for details.

 !!
-If you have any high importance bugfixes or suggestion, please contact the admin by mail: sopsy at northpole.fi !!
+If you have any high importance bugfixes or suggestion, please contact the admin by email: admin at northpole.fi !!

 REQUIREMENTS